chandankumar994/DevOps-Mastery/7-Kubernetes/1-Kubernetes-notes.md

 - Entire POD is hosted on the same node (shcedular will decide about which node).

 #### POD Limitations:
-- No auto-healing ot auto-scalling (by default).
+- No auto-healing or auto-scalling (by default).
 - POD Crashes.

 #### Kubernetes Objects: